 - (ed.)
 Sculpture and the Pursuit of a Modern Ideal in Britain, c.1880–1930 (Ashgate, 2004)

 Selected published and forthcoming essays:

-- "Sculpture: Postmodern/Contemporary," in M. Kelley, ed., The Encyclopedia of Aesthetics, second edition (Oxford University Press, forthcoming 2014).
+- "Sculpture Since 1960" in M. Kelly, ed., The Encyclopedia of Aesthetics, second edition (Oxford University Press, forthcoming 2014).

 - "Queer Exercises: Amber Hawk Swanson's Performances of Self-Realization," GLQ 19.4 (forthcoming Fall 2013).

 - "Seeing Double: Oscar Tuazon and David Getsy on Scott Burton," in Scott Burton by Oscar Tuazon (Rome: Fondazione Giuliani per l’arte contemporanea, forthcoming 2013)

 - "Preposterous Parts: Nancy Grossman's Relief Assemblages, 1965–1967," in I. Berry, ed., Nancy Grossman: Tough Life Diary, exh. cat (Prestel Verlag and Tang Museum of Art, 2012), 52–65.